Hertz Corp. v. Friend: Case

 The court held oral arguments on the case on November 10, 2009.
+Sri Srinivasan, who would later become the chief judge of the D.C.
+Circuit, represented Hertz in oral arguments.
 The court and parties primarily discussed the practical implications of their offered tests and how they would affect large corporations like Wal-Mart and Starbucks.
 (Note: Wal-Mart is headquartered in Arkansas, while Starbucks is headquartered in Washington.
 According to the place of operations test, however, they would have likely been citizens of Texas and California, respectively, due to the large number of employees and facilities in those states.)
-The justices showed sympathy towards the simpler headquarters test, with Anthony Kennedy praising its accessibility, though Sonia Sotomayor noted the possibility of the test being abused via a "shell headquarters".
+The justices showed sympathy towards the simpler headquarters test with Anthony Kennedy praising its accessibility, though Sonia Sotomayor noted the possibility of the test being abused via a "shell headquarters".
 Conversely, the justices criticized the center of corporate activities test across the board.
 Antonin Scalia emphasized that the phrase "principal place of business" implied a headquarters-focused test rather than one focused on business activity.
 Ruth Bader Ginsburg and John Paul Stevens criticized the test as overly complex, which creates heavy costs for less wealthy litigants.
 Ginsburg, Scalia, and John Roberts noted that the place of operations test disproportionately favored large and heavily populated states, particularly California, which by their nature often contain most of a nationally-sized corporation's business.

 In addition to the practicality of the test, the parties discussed Congress's intent in creating and later amending the Judiciary Act; the plaintiffs particularly emphasized that the place of operations test was more difficult for a corporation to manipulate to their benefit and that the phrase "principal place of business" had long been used by bankruptcy courts to refer to a place of operations, even before the term was used in the Judiciary Act.
 The plaintiffs had also argued in their brief that the district court's remand was not reviewable by an appellate court.
 However, during oral arguments, no justice asked a question about the claim and Roberts expressly stated that he was not personally interested in discussing it.

 Before the decision, it was generally expected that the court would rule in favor of Hertz and adopt the headquarters test.
 Nonetheless, the case was closely watched for its potential to dictate the course of civil cases, particularly class actions and multidistrict litigation.